muglug/php-rfcs/0000-noreturn-type.md

 }
 ```

-## Allowed return types when a function always throws
+### Allowed return types when a function always throws

-This is currently valid code:
+Since `noreturn` is a subtype of all other types, a function that _could_ be annotated with `noreturn` can still safely be annotated with a typehint:

 ```php
 function doFoo(): int